 - Hosting.
 Since online stores are ecommerce websites, they need to acquire server space on the web.
-To make it easier, think of it in terms of housing.
+Think of it in terms of housing.
 The server is the house—space to live.
 Hosting is how you go about securing that space.
 For example, you can build a house, buy a house, rent a house, or share a house.
 It’s the same with hosting.
 Additionally, hosting (like houses) provides accessibility, security, and reliability.

 - Front-end features.
 The front end of your site is your digital storefront.
 It includes everything customers see and interact with when they land on your hosted ecommerce store, such as design, product description pages, shopping carts, and search bars.

 - Back-end functionality.
-Coming in hot with another Computer Geek term, “back end” simply means the server side of your site.
-The back end processes, stores, and transmits all relevant data like product information, order history, and customer data.
+“Back end” simply means the server side of your site.
+The back-end processes, stores, and transmits all relevant data, like product information, order history, and customer data.
 It also uses those ones and zeroes to communicate messages between the server and the front end, so customers can see when there’s a stockout and your employees know when to make a new order.

-With a SaaS enterprise ecommerce solution, you rent your server space and the SaaS solution manages everything.
+With a software-as-a-service (SaaS) enterprise ecommerce solution, you rent your server space and the SaaS solution manages everything.
 This means you don’t have to go outside of the SaaS platform to get hosting, secure your website, comply with PCI standards, maintain your platform, or manage the uptime of your site.